Almanac Home Page

 - Canada goose season opens in the North Exterior Zone and runs through Dec.
 16.

 - Canada goose season opens in the South Exterior Zone and runs through Oct.
-11. Season reopens in the South Zone Oct.
-17 and runs through Dec.
-21.
+7. Season reopens in the South Zone Oct.
+13 and runs through Dec.
+2. Reopens Dec.
+16 and runs through Jan.
+3, 2019

-- Trout season closes on inland waters and on rivers flowing into Lake Superior from their mouths to the first impassable permanent barrier (unless listed otherwise in trout regulations).*
+- Trout season closes the last Sunday in September on rivers flowing into Lake Superior from their mouths to the first impassable permanent barrier (unless listed otherwise in trout regulations).

 - Lake trout season on Lake Superior closes.*